lambda-larry/no-brain/README.md

 }
 ```

-**Technical note**: prvalue must be on the left-hand side, xvalue can be on
+> [!TIP]
-whatever side.
+> prvalue must be on the left-hand side, xvalue can be on whatever side.

 ```c++
 // Correct (prvalue == xvalue)